-Beetroot and goat’s cheese is such a perfect combination – I know it’s been done lots of times by lots of people (myself included!), but it just works so well that it seems a shame to do anything else with the ingredients.
+Beetroot and goat’s cheese is such a perfect combination - I know it’s been done lots of times by lots of people (see: beetroot and goat cheese pizza!), but it just works so well that it seems a shame to do anything else with the ingredients.

 Here’s a super quick way to use the flavour combination - beetroot and goat’s cheese spread!
 It’s unbelievably easy to make, and only has three ingredients - roasted beetroot, creamy goat’s cheese, and fresh thyme.
 The goat's cheese tastes great with the beetroot, but also serves to make the spread nice and creamy.